-Your new blog post is done and you’re about to hit publish.
-You are feeling excited as your ideas are going to see the daylight.
-But if you really want to attract search engines and engage with your visitors, make sure that each of your blog posts is set up for success.
+Your new blog post is done, and you’re about to publish it.
+You’re feeling excited as your ideas are going to see the daylight.
+But before you finally hit that publish button, there are a few last things you need to do to make sure your blog post is set up for success.

 1. Create a catchy and engaging post title

 Your post title is the first thing people will see when deciding whether or not to click through and check out the whole blog post.
-You can have the most amazing content, but if the title does not catch the reader’s attention, they will just skip it and move on to something more persuasive.
+You can have the most amazing content, but if the title does not catch the reader’s attention, they will move on to something more persuasive.

 The title is also the most important piece of information for search engines.
 Adding a few keywords to it will benefit your post SEO greatly and help drive more traffic to your post.